-The event was attended by over 400 people and raised over $10,000 for the Bursary.
+The event was attended by over 400 people and raised a substantial amount of money.
 It was an engaging, moving and thought-provoking evening for all in attendance.

-Due to the overwhelmingly positive feedback received after the event, the Committee held a second forum on 4 September 2014 on the topic of: ‘Getting to Year 12 - Support for Indigenous students throughout High School.’
+Due to the overwhelmingly positive feedback received after the event, the Committee held a second forum in 2014 on the topic of: ‘Getting to Year 12 - Support for Indigenous students throughout High School.’
 The evening featured:

 - A keynote address from The Hon Bess Price, Minister for Women in the Northern Territory Legislative Assembly;

 - An address from Ms Karla Grant, Producer and Presenter of popular SBS series ‘Living Black’.

 - A chaired Panel discussion with Indigenous and non-Indigenous female representatives and experts in education.

 It was wonderful to see representatives from the local community, students, teachers and politicians in attendance to discuss the importance of remote Indigenous education for girls and to support the program at Meriden. .

 Several eminent politicians expressed their support and best wishes for the Fora, including the Hon PM Mr Tony Abbott who sent his apologies, but asked the Hon Mr Craig Laundy, Member for Reid, to attend both events on his behalf.